typedb/typedb-docs/10-query/01b-pattern-negation.md

 get;
 ```

-will only have the Charlie concept as the result is obtained by computing the set difference:
+will only have the Charlie concept as the result obtained by computing the set difference:

 ```
 A = P \ F \ M = {Charlie}